St. Johnsville, New York

 St. Johnsville is a town in Montgomery County, New York, United States.
-The population was 2,631 at the 2010 census.
-Accounts vary as to the etymology of St. Johnsville, but most of them state that the town and its village are named after an early surveyor and commissioner, Alexander St. John.
-Still others credit the naming of St. Johnsville to a former name for the area, St. John's Church.

-The Town of St. Johnsville is in the northwestern part of the county.
+The population was 2,598 at the 2020 census.
 The town contains a village, also called St. Johnsville.
-Both town and village are approximately halfway between Utica and Amsterdam.
+The town and village are approximately halfway between Utica and Amsterdam.

 The Erie Canal, as part of the Mohawk River, is at the town's southern border.

 History

 The town was first settled around 1725.
 The territory was part of the Palatine District.
 In 1769, Sir William Johnson built a church in the town for the benefit of his Indian allies.

+Accounts vary as to the source of the name "St. Johnsville", but most of them state that the town and its village are named after an early surveyor and commissioner, Alexander St. John.
+Still others credit the naming of St. Johnsville to a former name for the area, St. John's Church.

 A brief skirmish was fought in the town in 1780 near Fort Klock, a fortified house.